DanilNikolin/ai-renderer-arena/_scripts/ai_renderer_arena_context.md

     setIsLoading(true);
     setError(null);
     abortControllerRef.current = new AbortController();

-    // Наш новый, зашитый намертво промпт
+    let prompt: string;
-    const prompt = `Seamlessly integrate the object from the reference image into the source image at the location indicated by the red arrow.
+    const basePrompt = `Seamlessly integrate the object from the reference image into the source image at the location indicated by the red arrow.
 The arrow must be completely removed from the final result.
 Match the lighting, shadows, and perspective of the source image to ensure the object looks natural in the environment.`;
+    const userClarification = helperPrompts.object.trim();

+    if (userClarification) {
+      prompt = `${basePrompt} A user has provided this clarification: "${userClarification}".`;
+    } else {
+      prompt = basePrompt;
+    }
     const negativePrompt = "red arrow, pointer, indicator"; // Просим убрать остатки стрелки

     settingsManager.updateSeedForGeneration();